 University of Michigan Medical School, Ann Arbor, Michigan

-Job Summary: The Department of Radiology is recruiting a fellowship-trained Neurointerventional Radiologist (NIR) with high integrity and a strong commitment to professionalism to join our team at either the Instructor, Assistant Professor, Associate Professor or Professor level.
+Job Summary: The Department of Radiology is recruiting a fellowship-trained physician with strong leadership skills, high integrity, and a strong commitment to professionalism to join and lead our team as the Director, Division of Musculoskeletal Radiology.
+Appointment rank is commensurate with experience.

-Responsibilities include leading and inspiring a diverse team, conducting outstanding collaborative clinical care, teaching a spectrum of learners (medical students, residents, fellows and ourselves too), and clinical, translational and/or basic research.
+Responsibilities include leading and inspiring a diverse team, conducting outstanding collaborative clinical care, teaching a spectrum of learners (medical students, residents, fellows, and faculty), and performing innovative research.
 We have many ongoing research programs within the Division and Department, some of which involve close collaboration with our own Basic Sciences Division, and with colleagues across Michigan Medicine and the University of Michigan campus.
 The University of Michigan Medical School has the largest group of health services researchers in the United States at our Institute for Healthcare Policy & Innovation, and an excellent Faculty Development Program.
 The University of Michigan has been rated the best public university in the country and across-the-spectrum excellence is present in areas such as Business, Engineering, Arts and Sciences, Arts and Sciences; innumerable opportunities for collaboration are available.

 How to apply: Qualified applicants should send their CV and a letter of interest to: